-The Wright State University Retirees Association is a service-oriented organization devoted to serving the social and recreational needs of retirees, including providing opportunities for continuing service to the university and fellowship with one another.
+The Wright State University Retirees Association (WSURA) is a service-oriented organization devoted to serving the social and recreational needs of retirees, including providing opportunities for continuing service to the university and fellowship with one another.
 Comprised of retired faculty and staff, the association supports several student scholarships, and its members contribute generously to university fund drives and participate in a broad range of campus activities.

 The WSURA Board has provided support to the Wright State University Archives’ Oral History Project.
 Several members have conducted interviews and the WSURA student employee has devoted many hours transcribing those interviews.
 This contribution of student time has significantly hastened progress toward completion of the project.
 Many transcripts from those interviews can be accessed through this website.